 Explore remote Angkorian period temples and forgotten cultural treasures

-- Guests sleep upstairs and the families sleep downstairs.
+- In most houses, the guests sleep upstairs and the families sleep downstairs.

 - 2-4 bedrooms in a traditional house with bed, mattress, mosquito net, cotton sheets, blankets, pillows…